Why we aren't just saying things for the good of your health.

 Recognising Great Female Coaches, Leaders, Volunteers and Activators

-Anne Boyd, CEO of Active Cheshire said, “inactivity is cited as one of the most important public health problems of the 21st century.
-It not only contributes to a range of physical health issues, such as increased risk of some cancers, type 2 diabetes, and stroke, but also mental health.”
+Inactivity is cited as one of the most important public health problems of the 21st century.
+It not only contributes to a range of physical health issues, such as increased risk of some cancers, type 2 diabetes, and stroke, but also mental health.

 Regular physical activity is an important part of living well and general wellbeing.
 People who lead an active lifestyle are less likely to develop serious illnesses and health conditions and more likely to live longer, healthier lives.

 In the recent decades, people are increasingly less active day-to-day.
 Most of us drive cars or take public transport rather than cycling or walking to work – with more of us having sedentary jobs that involves sitting down and fewer of us working in manual jobs.

 Many then leave work or school to watch TV, use phones, computers and tablets as entertainment in the evening.
 Too much prolonged sitting can cause serious health problems as it is thought to slow your metabolism, affecting the body’s ability to regulate blood sugar, blood pressure and break down body fat which in turn can increase your chances of getting a number serious health conditions including heart disease, type 2 diabetes, obesity and some cancers.

 There is overwhelming evidence proving that we should all be more physically active.
 It’s crucial if you want to live a healthy, fulfilling life into old age.
 The easiest way of becoming more active is to make physical activity part of your everyday life.
 There are simple ways of achieving a more active lifestyle and the more you move, the more you benefit in terms of your health.

 Did you know that being active on a regular basis has hundreds of proven health benefits, for example: